Wind-WindKids/winding/samples/sophieandwind/illuminated_shorts.md

 Dragon: “Thought you didn’t like candles that last.
 Or at least not in churches?”
 Wind: “I love candles that last.
 On a birthday cake!”
 Dragon: “So you don’t like churches?”
-Wind: “Churches are fine—it’s only three things I don’t like.
+Wind: “It’s only three things I don’t like.
 Anger.
 Darkness.
 Fear.
 And lead contamination.”
 Dragon: “Lead contamination?”
 Wind: “Nasty stuff.
 Especially in the wind.
-You’d think Clair Patterson was clear, but no, they still build churches with it.
+You’d think Clair Patterson was clear, but no, they still build with it.
 And burn for fun.”
 Dragon: “At least our eGull flies on sunlight, not avgas.
 By the way, there are birthday candles that reignite.”
 Wind: “Oh, cool.
 Can we get twelve by next Sunday?
 It’s Sophie’s birthday party.”
 Dragon: “Purchase confirmed.
 Delivery scheduled for Thursday, one day before your flight to Paris on Friday.”
 Wind: “Ah, right.
-My calendar’s a mess—all these Masses on Sundays.”
+My Sundays calendar’s a mess—all these Masses are interfering.”
 Dragon: “Noted.
-Would you like me to replace them with kites or cake?”
+Would you like me to replace ithem with kites or cake?”

 @comment: author, hidden